AXErunners/axe-util/README.md

 #### `toHash(hex)`

-Takes a hex string that contains a AXE hash as input, and returns a AXE-protocol-friendly little-endian Buffer.
+Takes a hex string that contains a AXE hash as input, and returns an AXE-protocol-friendly little-endian Buffer.
 Throws an error if the hex string is not of length 64 (representing a 256-bit hash).

 #### `compressTarget(target)`